Special court permits ED to extradite Nirav Modi

-Special PMLA (Prevention of Money Laundering Act) court in Mumbai on Tuesday allowed application of Enforcement Directorate (ED) seeking permission to start extradition of Nirav Modi in connection with a money laundering case related to the $2 billion Punjab National Bank (PNB) loan fraud.
+A Special PMLA (Prevention of Money Laundering Act) court in Mumbai on Tuesday allowed an application of Enforcement Directorate (ED) seeking permission to start extradition of fugitive billionaire jeweller Nirav Modi in a money laundering case related to the USD 2 billion Punjab National Bank (PNB) loan fraud.

+Judge M S Azmi allowed the central agency to initiate the extradition process.
+ED counsel Hiten Venegaokar said the order would be sent to the Ministry of External Affairs, which would forward it to the UK government.

 The ED has filed a prosecution complaint against Nirav Modi and a non-bailable warrant has also been issued against him.
 The agency had sent a request for a Red Corner Notice against Modi, but the Interpol is yet to issue this.